FAQs about Advanced Academic Services

 Honors classes are available in the four core academic areas of English, mathematics, social studies, and science.
 Honors classes are open enrollment, and any student may choose to enroll in Honors classes in the middle school.
 If a parents/guardians feel that their child would benefit from Honors classes (or from additional Honors classes), they may contact the middle school Director of Student Services (DSS) and request enrollment in Honor classes.
 Honors classes use a Fairfax County Public Schools-developed middle school advanced curriculum that extends the FCPS Program of Studies in depth and complexity.
 The curriculum is based on the Parallel Curriculum Model, a nationally endorsed model for high-ability learners.
 Honors classes are open enrollment.
 The course selection process begins in February-March when middle schools begins the process of visiting elementary schools and sending home course selection forms.
 Parents will then have the opportunity to choose which Honors classes in which they would like to enroll their child and return the form to the school.

-How is the middle school AAP Level IV center program and IBMYP different from the middle school Honors?
+How is the middle school full-time AAP center program and IBMYP different from the middle school Honors?

-Rising seventh grade level IV center-eligible students may attend the assigned Full-time Level IV center.
+Rising seventh grade full-time center-eligible students may attend the assigned Full-time AAP center.
 They also may enroll in Honors English, Honors Social Studies, and Honors Science classes at their local middle schools.
-Parents/guardians help students factor in all variables, such as transportation times, friends who will go to same high school, and grouping in honors or level IV, as they make the decision about what is best for each individual for middle school placement.
-The Level IV center program for students in grades 7 and 8 offers identified students a full-time, highly challenging instructional program in all core subjects: English, mathematics, social studies, and science.
+Parents/guardians help students factor in all variables, such as transportation times, friends who will go to same high school, and grouping in honors or full-time, as they make the decision about what is best for each individual for middle school placement.
+The full-time center program for students in grades 7 and 8 offers identified students a full-time, highly challenging instructional program in all core subjects: English, mathematics, social studies, and science.
 Honors classes are designed to provide opportunities for all students to develop academic strengths through a more rigorous and challenging program in identified subject areas.
-The curriculum and teacher training for level IV and honors classes is the same - the difference is only in grouping in that level IV will be all level IV eligible students and honors is open to any student with interest or academic strength in a particular subject area.
+The curriculum and teacher training for full-time AAP and honors classes is the same - the difference is only in grouping in that full-time AAP will be all full-time AAP eligible students, and honors is open to any student with interest or academic strength in a particular subject area.

 The IBMYP is designed for students ages 11-16.
 The program helps students develop the knowledge, understanding, attitudes, and skills necessary to participate actively and responsibly in a changing world.
 The curriculum is supported by the fundamental concepts of intercultural awareness, holistic learning, and communication.